-If you are starting an undergraduate course at York in Autumn 2021 you can request a Student Buddy once you have completed the online enrolment task.
+If you are starting an undergraduate course at York in Autumn 2022 you can request a Student Buddy from Monday 1 August, once you have completed the online enrolment task.

-Your Student Buddy will share their own university experiences with you and be on hand (either in person or over email) with friendly advice, whether it's telling you where a certain room is on campus; reassuring you that juggling family life and university is possible or telling you where to get the best cup of coffee on campus!
+Your Student Buddy will share their own university experiences with you and be on hand with friendly advice, whether it's telling you where a certain room is on campus, reassuring you that juggling the demands of university life is possible or telling you where to get the best cup of coffee on campus!

 Student Buddies are current students who have volunteered to help you settle into university life at York.
 Your Student Buddy will share their own University experiences with you as well as offering friendly advice in response to any questions or concerns you might have.